wardrobeessentialsindia-droid/zomato-niftel-dashboard/README.md

-# Zomato Operations Control Tower — Vercel Only
+# Zomato Niftel Dashboard — Vercel Only

 This version has **no Apps Script, no API routes, and no environment variables**.